-Te Papa announced today that its ground-breaking exhibition Gallipoli: The scale of our war will remain at the museum for at least three more years, and will not close before Anzac Day, 25 Apr 2022.
+Te Papa announced today that its ground-breaking exhibition Gallipoli: The Scale of Our War will remain at the museum and will not close before Anzac Day, 25 April 2025.

-Originally scheduled to close in 2019, the free exhibition is still proving a huge drawcard for visitors, with more than 2.5 million people having seen it to date.
+Originally scheduled to close in 2019, the free exhibition is still proving a huge drawcard for visitors, with visitation figures reaching 3.5 million since its opening in 2015.

-The exhibition, created by Te Papa working closely with Weta Workshop, is the most-visited exhibition in New Zealand’s history, and has set a global benchmark for immersive museum experiences.
+The exhibition, created by Te Papa working closely with Weta Workshop, has consistently been the most visited exhibition in Te Papa and has set a global benchmark for immersive museum experiences.

 029 601 0180